Carl Haller von Hallerstein

 Johann Carl Christoph Wilhelm Joachim Haller von Hallerstein (10 June 1774, Burg Hilpoltstein, Hiltpoltstein, Principality of Bayreuth – 5 November 1817, Ampelakia, Thessaly, Ottoman Greece) was a German architect, archaeologist and art historian.

+He is best known for his role in the 1811–1812 excavations at the Temple of Aphaia on Aegina and the Temple of Apollo Epicurius at Bassae, where he worked alongside Charles Robert Cockerell, John Foster Jr. and others.
+The group removed the Aphaia pedimental sculptures and the Bassae frieze, which were clandestinely exported and later sold.
+Modern and contemporary accounts describe the removals as acts of antiquities smuggling and plunder.
+The Aphaia marbles were acquired by Crown Prince Ludwig of Bavaria for the Glyptothek in Munich, and in 1815 the British Museum purchased the Bassae frieze at a London auction from Haller von Hallerstein and his associates.

 Biography

 He was born into a famous Nuremberg noble patrician family, as son of Freiherr (Baron) Karl Joachim Haller von Hallerstein and Sophie Amalie von Imhof.
 Hallerstein studied architecture at the Carlsakademie in Stuttgart and then at the Berliner Bauakademie under David Gilly.
 He was then engaged in 1806 as a royal building inspector in Nuremberg.

 He visited Rome in 1808 to study its early Christian architecture.
 In June 1810 he accompanied Jakob Linkh (1786–1841), Peter Oluf Brøndsted (1780-1842), Otto Magnus von Stackelberg (1787–1837) and Georg Koës (1782-1811) to Athens, via Naples, Corfu and Corinth.
 In 1811 in Athens he met the English architects Charles Robert Cockerell and John Foster (1786–1846), with whom he studied Athens's ancient buildings.